iotaledger/tips/text/0008-weighted-uniform-random-tip-selection/0008-weighted-uniform-random-tip-selection.md

 }
 ```

-A tip must not be removed from the tips set after it was selected in `select()`,
+A tip should not be removed from the tips set immediately after it was selected in `select()`,
 in order to make it possible for it to be re-selected, which in turn makes the Tangle wider
 and improves synchronization speed.

-A tip will be removed  from the tips set after it either:
+A tip is removed from the tips set if `X` amount of direct
-* gained a direct approver and time `X` passed.
-* a threshold of direct approvers `Y` is reached.

-This RFC proposes to use 5 seconds for `X` and 2 for `Y`.
+approvers are reached.
+It is recommended to use 2 for `X` but the threshold should be configurable.

 # Drawbacks